NVIDIA/bionemo-framework/docs/docs/models/geneformer.md

     [Geneformer](https://huggingface.co/ctheodoris/Geneformer) was recently updated on hugging face.
 The number reported above for geneformer is from an old model on an older eval set.
-Back when we had our evaluation set up for this older geneformer model (on 2024/05/13), our weights on that dataset were 2.79 for the 10M model and 2.50 for the 106M model.
-On the latest evaluation set and data we perform slightly better, but we are not yet able to update the geneformer numbers with these latest datasets.
+Back when we had our evaluation set up for this older geneformer model (on 2024/05/13), our masked-language model loss on that dataset was 2.79 for the 10M model and 2.50 for the  106M model.
+On the latest evaluation set and data we perform slightly better, but we do not yet have updated geneformer numbers with these updated datasets.

 #### Downstream task accuracy